Anastasiya Rabchenyuk: Career

 In Daegu at World Championships 2011 she passed easily the heats obtaining the second position of her race with 55.08 behind Kaliese Spencer of Jamaica, being inserted in the second semifinals, the most challenging of the three semifinals whose formula promoted to final only first two athletes of each of those three races plus the two best timings among all other runners.
-In fact, on that semifinal race competed the Defending Olympic and World Champion Melanie Walker from Jamaica, the current European Champion Natalya Antyukh from Russia, plus two others top list runners, Queen Harrison from Usa and Anastasiya Rabchenyuk for a total of four top level athletes in a single race for only two places available for direct qualification to final.
+In fact, on that semifinal race competed the Defending Olympic and World Champion Melanie Walker from Jamaica, the current European Champion Natalya Antyukh from Russia, plus two others top list runners, Queen Harrison from the United States and Anastasiya Rabchenyuk for a total of four top level athletes in a single race for only two places available for direct qualification to final.

-With an outstanding performance, she was able to catch the third position of the race, being passed by World Champion Melanie Walker in the battle for second place only at last metres (that semifinal was won by Natalya Antyukh).
-Nevertheless, her timing of 55.06 resulted as the 2nd better timing among all the athletes not directly qualified to the final (she run 00.01 secs faster than the first athlete excluded from the final, Perri Shakes-Drayton from UK) allowing her to reach the eight (and last) place in the final of World Championships 2011.
+She was able to catch the third position of the race, being passed by World Champion Melanie Walker in the battle for second place only at last metres (that semifinal was won by Natalya Antyukh).
+Nevertheless, her timing of 55.06 resulted as the 2nd better timing among all the athletes not directly qualified to the final (she ran 00.01 secs faster than the first athlete excluded from the final, Perri Shakes-Drayton from Great Britain) allowing her to reach the eight (and last) place in the final of World Championships 2011.

-In the final race, she run really well obtaining a very honorable fifth position with her Season Best of 54.18, improving two positions from the first final she participated at World Championships of Berlin 2009 where she arrived seventh.
+In the final race, she obtained a fifth position with her Season Best of 54.18, improving two positions from the first final she participated at World Championships of Berlin 2009 where she arrived seventh.

 She also competed at the 2007 World Championships without reaching the final, and also in the 4 x 400 metres relay at the 2009 World Championships.
 She won the bronze medal at the 2003 Universiade and the silver medal at the 2007 Universiade.